pylint: disable=undefined-variable

 [docs] def multiply(self, a: T, b: T) -> T: """ Performs the multiplication operation of the semiring.
 Parameters ---------- a : T The first operand. b : T The second operand.
 Returns ------- T The result of the multiplication.
 Note ----- Please note that this multiplication is not the standard "*" operation, but could be any associative binary operation that distributes over the defined addition with identity element **1** and that has **0** as an annhilator.
 Multiplication retains higher precedence over the defined addition. """ return self._multiply(a, b)

 [docs] @abstractmethod def check_membership(self, *values: Any) -> bool: """ Checks that the given values are members of the underlying set of the semiring.
-Parameters --------- *values : any The values that will be checked to guarantee they are of the type of the underlying set of the semiring.
-Returns ------ bool Whether or not every provided value is in the underlying set or not. """ return False
+Parameters --------- *values : Any The values that will be checked to guarantee they are of the type of the underlying set of the semiring.
+Returns ------ bool Whether or not every provided value is in the underlying set or not. """

 [docs] class BooleanSemiring(Semiring[bool]): """ A semiring whose underlying set and operations are defined over the boolean values ``True`` and ``False``.
-Attributes ---------- check_membership : method Checks that all provided values are boolean. convert_value_to_boolean : static method Converts an integer or float to a boolean if it is 0 or 1. convert_values_to_boolean : static method Converts multiple integers or floats to boolean values.
+Attributes ---------- check_membership : method Checks that all provided values are boolean. convert_string_into_domain : method Converts the string representation of a value into the ``bool`` type.
 Note ----- The boolean semiring defines ``add`` as the ``or`` operator and ``multiply`` as the ``and`` operator.
 The additive identity of the semiring is ``False``, and the multiplicative idenity is ``True``.
 This is also apparently the smallest semiring that is not a ring.
 See Also -------- Semiring : The base class of the ``BooleanSemiring`` with ``T = bool``.
 References ---------- Wikipedia article on two-element boolean algebra: https://en.wikipedia.org/wiki/Two-element_Boolean_algebra """ def __init__(self) -> None: super().__init__( add=lambda a, b: a or b, multiply=lambda a, b: a and b, additive_identity=False, multiplicative_identity=True, )

 [docs] class LogSemiring(Semiring[float]): """ A semiring whose underlying set of values are the reals with +/- infinity, with addition as logadd and multiplication as standard addition.
-Attributes ---------- check_membership : method Checks that all provided values are real numbers or +/- infinity.
+Attributes ---------- check_membership : method Checks that all provided values are real numbers or +/- infinity. convert_string_into_domain : method Converts the string representation of a value into the ``float`` type.
 Note ----- This is also known as the minimum logarithmic semiring, given the negation of the log and the exponents of e.
 This semiring defines ``add`` as ``-math.log(math.exp(-a) + math.exp(-b))`` and ``multiply`` as ``a + b``.
 It defines the additive identity as ``float('inf')``, and the multiplicative identity as ``0.0``.
 This ``add`` function is a smooth approximation of the minimum of the values ``a`` and ``b``.
 This sort of operation is known as the log-sum-exp trick, which allows for higher precision when doing floating-point arithmetic on large or small values by shifting the values into a domain that's better suited for floating-point precision.
 This sort of equation is often used in probability theory, as logarithms can have a bunch of benefits for calculations.
-This "smooth minimum" means that when values are close to each other, the value returned will be a kind of interpolation between the two.
-But, when values are far apart, the value returned will be much closer to the minimum value.
-That is, when ``a`` and ``b`` are far apart, then ``-ln(e^(-a) + e^(-b)) ≈ min{a, b}``.
 See Also -------- Semiring : The base class of the ``LogSemiring`` with ``T = float``.
 References ---------- Wikipedia article on the LogSumExp function: https://en.wikipedia.org/wiki/LogSumExp Wikipedia article on the log semiring: https://en.wikipedia.org/wiki/Log_semiring Numpy has the maximum version of this function, see this and the Wikipedia article on the log semiring: https://numpy.org/doc/stable/reference/generated/numpy.logaddexp.html """ def __init__(self) -> None: super().__init__( add=lambda a, b: -math.log(math.exp(-a) + math.exp(-b)), multiply=lambda a, b: a + b, additive_identity=float('inf'), multiplicative_identity=0.0, )

 [docs] class ProbabilitySemiring(Semiring[float]): """ This is the probability semiring that is defined on the non-negative reals and standard additiona and multiplication.
-Attributes ---------- check_membership : method Checks that all provided values are non-negative real numbers.
+Attributes ---------- check_membership : method Checks that all provided values are non-negative real numbers. convert_string_into_domain : method Converts the string representation of a value into the ``float`` type.
 Note ----- This semiring uses standard addition and multiplication, and is meant for managing weights that are probabilities.
 See Also -------- Semiring : The base class of the ``ProbabilitySemiring`` with ``T = float``. """ def __init__(self) -> None: super().__init__( add=lambda a, b: a + b, multiply=lambda a, b: a * b, additive_identity=0.0, multiplicative_identity=1.0 )